By Teresa Cutter

 300 g (10 ½ oz/ 3 cups) almond meal (see notes)

-2 teaspoons gluten-free baking powder or 1/2 teaspoon bicarb soda (baking soda)
+2 teaspoons gluten-free baking powder or ½ teaspoon baking soda

-60 ml (2 fl oz/1/4 cup) macadamia nut oil, cold pressed coconut or olive oil
+60 ml (2 fl oz/ ¼ cup) macadamia nut oil, cold pressed coconut oil or extra virgin olive oil

 1 teaspoon ground cinnamon

-2 tablespoons honey / brown rice syrup / pure maple syrup or a few drops stevia if needed
+2 tablespoons raw honey, organic maple syrup or a few drops stevia if needed

-1 red apple, chopped into small chunks with the skin left on
+1 red apple, chopped into small chunks with the skin on

 200 g fresh or frozen blueberries

-Hazelnut meal also works really well with this recipe and marries perfectly with the apple and blueberry.
+Hazelnut meal also works really well with this recipe and marries perfectly with the apple and blueberries.